-'representations of 9/11 followed the general ideological parameters of the papers with the conservative Times presenting coverage completely sympathetic to the U.S'71.
-Moreover, many European countries immediately passed anti-terror laws: for example, on the 15th of November 2011, France passed a law relative to daily security, reinforcing police powers for random stop and search to fight terrorism and in the U.K., the Anti-terrorism, Crime and Security Act 2011, passed on the 14th of December 2001 has been described as 'the most draconian legislation Parliament has passed in peacetime in over a century'.
-This disproportionate immediate reaction has been followed, for some European countries, by a strong involvement in the 2003 Iraq war, notably for Poland and the U.K. which were part of the coalition invading Iraq.
-In France, a country which refused to take part in the war, François Bonnet explains however that a moral panic on the rise of national insecurity shook society in 2002, particularly during the presidential elections where the leader on an extreme-right party was present on the second round, 74 and Deltombe partially link this phenomenon to the media coverage and political response to the terrorist attacks in the U.S. As for the situation following the immediate aftermath of 9/11, Liz Fekete argues that the various European reactions to the terrorist attacks in London and Madrid can be qualified as a 'new strain of McCarthyism', 75 where the fear of Communism has been deliberately replaced, by intelligence services, the media or politicians, by the fear of radical Islam.
+The engineered moral panic on 9/11 was not only circumscribed to the US, but spread to the entire Western world.
+While the "9/11 spectacle of terror was a global media event69," which even changed the media history, Marron, for example, shows that, in British media, "representations of 9/11 followed the general ideological parameters of the papers with the conservative Times presenting coverage completely sympathetic to the US70."
+Moreover, many European countries immediately passed anti-terror laws: for example, on 15 November 2011, France passed a law relative to daily security, reinforcing police powers for random stop and search to fight terrorism71 and in the UK, the Anti-terrorism, Crime and Security Act 2011, passed on 14 December 2001 has been described as "the most draconian legislation Parliament has passed in peacetime in over a century72."
+This disproportionate immediate reaction has been followed, for some European countries, by a strong involvement in the 2003 Iraq war, notably for Poland and the UK which were part of the coalition invading Iraq.
+In France, a country which refused to take part in the war, François Bonnet explains however that a moral panic on the rise of national insecurity shook society in 2002, particularly during the presidential elections where the leader on an extreme-right party was present on the second round73. and Deltombe partially links this phenomenon to the media coverage and political response to the terrorist attacks in the US74.
+As for the situation following the immediate aftermath of 9/11, Liz Fekete argues that the various European reactions to the terrorist attacks in London and Madrid can be qualified as a "new strain of McCarthvism75," where the fear of Communism has been deliberately replaced, by intelligence services, the media or politicians, by the fear of radical Islam.

+All these scholarly developments suggest that, following 9/11, there has been a form of political manipulation on the public fears of terrorism

+68 Ibidem, p.
+343. 69 Kellner, 2007, p.
+123.

+To Ibidem, p.
+125.

+Vie-Publique, 2015 (b), accessed online.

+Tomkins, 2002, p.
+205.

+Bonnet, 2004, p.
+948.

+Deltombe, 2007.

+75 Fekete, 2009, p.
+102.

-All these scholarly developments suggest that, following 9/11, there has been a form of political manipulation on the public fears of terrorism in the Western World, which contributed to increased resentment and hostility towards Islam, Muslims and ethnic minorities in various countries, since they became associated to or sometimes identified as folk devils posing a serious threat to Western societies.
-As shown above, this direct association of an entire population with a security concern has been chiefly accomplished
+in the Western world, which contributed to increased resentment and hostility towards Islam, Muslims and ethnic minorities in various countries, since they became associated to or sometimes identified as folk devils posing a serious threat to Western societies.
+As shown above, this direct association of an entire population with a security concern has been chiefly accomplished by the media and politicians through the construction of specific public discourses and narratives on terrorist attacks and their perpetrators.

-&lt;sup>72 Vie-Publique, 2015, accessed online.

-&lt;sup>73 Tomkins, 2002, p 205.

-&lt;sup>74 Bonnet, 2004, 948.

-&lt;sup>75 Fekete, 2009, p102.

-by the media and politicians through the construction of specific public discourses and narratives on terrorist attacks and their perpetrators.
 As this thesis aims at acknowledging and analysing the mechanisms by which such harmful narratives are formed, the use of Critical Discourse Analysis (CDA) to do so appears appropriate.